brti-dev/next.js-starter/README.md

 2. Pull the files `git pull starter`
 3. Merge the files `git merge starter/main`

+## UI Component Documentation

+This started comes packaged with a selection of common UI components.
+See [UI Components documentation](https://next-js-starter-3nqkw5h5m-dr-spaceman.vercel.app/components/) for instructions on the use of a some of the components available.

 ## Used to Build

 - [mattberti.com](http://mattberti.com)